Hale Commission: Disestablishment

 Academic debate over the Commission's value has been strong.
 On the one hand, William Holdsworth wrote that the Commission was riven by strife between its lawyerly members and those of a more radical nature, and that its proposals were sometimes extreme.
-Other academics argued that the reform scheme was of great merit, and Hostettler, writes that "there is no evidence to confirm the belief of Sir William Holdsworth that the lawyers had a difficult time with the laymen".
-Mary Cotterell, writing in the English Historical Review, notes that 13 of the 21 members were certainly not radicals, although Moyer and Bemers, Blount and Peters certainly were.
+Other academics argued that the reform scheme was of great merit, and Hostettler writes that "there is no evidence to confirm the belief of Sir William Holdsworth that the lawyers had a difficult time with the laymen".
+Mary Cotterell, writing in the English Historical Review, notes that 13 of the 21 members were certainly not radicals, although Moyer, Bemers, Blount and Peters certainly were.
 The lawyers, all moderates, nevertheless dominated the discussions.
 Debate was on a highly technical level which prevented many of the laymen contributing much, although six of them had been educated at the Inns of Court.
 The large number of meetings and sheer volume of work produced also suggests that there was little dissent and argument.
 John Hostettler, in his biography of Hale, has suggested that if the measures had been put into law immediately, "we would have been honouring such pioneers for their farsightedness in enhancing our legal system and the concept of justice".